Atoms and Molecules Class 9

 Valency for Ions

 For ions, the valency is indicated by the charge they carry.
 Positive ions (cations) have a valency equal to the number of electrons they have lost.
 Negative ions (anions) have a valency equal to the number of electrons they have gained.
-The magnitude of the charge indicates the number of electrons involved in the ionization process.
+The magnitude of the charge indicates the number of electrons involved in the ionisation process.

 Examples